➥ Loading Saint Helena Island Info

 Page Image

-We’ve added a new page describing what we do about Recycling.
+We’ve added a NEW PAGE describing what we do about Recycling.

-There’s a new page Jamestown (district), and another new page Districts of St Helena which talks about the common issues in the eight Districts of St Helena, including their history and development (there were originally only five…).
+There’s a NEW PAGE Jamestown (district), and another NEW PAGE Districts of St Helena which talks about the common issues in the eight Districts of St Helena, including their history and development (there were originally only five…).

 UK newspaper The Sun has kindly contributed another of its exaggerated articles about St Helena to our page Do they mean us?.